Use our self-assessment Eligibility Checklist to see whether you may be eligible. Click HERE.

 Ensure a selected level of study is a Master or PhD degree. (e.g. Not an Associate degree).

 Ensure all eligibility requirements are met.

-Ensure that referee reports are signed, stamped and in the scholarship template
+Ensure that referee reports are signed, stamped and in the prescribed template

-Ensure that academic credentials include transcripts, degree certificates (or provisional certificate) right from SLC
+Ensure that academic credentials include transcripts, degree certificates (or provisional certificate) including SLC or equivalent

-Ensure that identification documents include translated and notarized citizenship and passport
+Ensure that identification documents include translated and certified citizenship certificate and passport

-Ensure that legal documents are notarized as given above
+Ensure that legal documents are certified as detailed above

 Ensure that scanned documents are clear, legible and preferably in PDF format.
 Similar documents are to be combined into one file not exceeding 2 MB